mssch/kismatic/docs/upgrade.md

 won't prevent the upgrade from running.

 ## Offline Upgrade
-The offline upgrade is available for those clusters in which safety and availabilty are not a concern.
+The offline upgrade is available for those clusters in which safety and availability are not a concern.
 In this mode, the safety and availability checks will not be performed.

 Performing an offline upgrade could result in loss of critical data and reduced service